What is a Supply Chain

 View the Import Locations - Definitions article for definitions of each column.

-5. After you have completed entering the Import template, drag & drop the file into the “Upload” area of the Import screen, or click the Browse Files link and select the file from your computer.
+After entering the data in the template, drag & drop the file into the “Upload” area of the Import screen, or click the Browse Files link and select the file from your computer.
 The filename will display in the File to Import window.

 A number displays in the #Error column.
 Click the file name to view the errors.
-To correct these errors and upload the unsuccessful records, open the Location template you had uploaded earlier and delete all of the records that were processed correctly.
+To correct these errors and upload these records, open the Location Import Template on your computer and delete any records that were processed successfully.

-Make the corrections as noted, then save this file.
+Make the corrections in the remaining records, then save this file.
 Then upload this updated file again using the steps outlined above.

 Save this template to your computer.
-For each record, select "Update" in the Action column, and make your changes to the data.
-Save the file, then import the template using the steps above.
+Select "Update" in the Action column for all records, and update the desired columns.
+Save this file, then import the template using the steps above.

 View the Update Multiple Locations at Once article for more details.